Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

 \subsection{Image reconstruction}

-This section explains the procedure for a ray-based image reconstruction from ultrasound data simulated using the full-waveform approach, and shows the reconstructed images.
-Accordingly, a k-space pseudo-spectral approach was used for simulating two sets of synthetic data for a time-varying and point source, as described in section \ref{sec:data-simulation}.
-The first data set was simulated for only water, and the second data set was simulated for the digital breast phantom inside water.
-The breast-in-water data was simulated using the sound speed and absorption coefficient maps shown in figures \ref{fig:1a} and \ref{fig:1b}, respectively.
-For simulating each data set, each emitter was excited by the excitation pulse shown in figure \ref{fig:2a}, and the simulated pressure time series were recorded on all the receivers in time.
-The excitation and measurements were sequentially repeated for all the emitters.
-The computational time for simulation of the UST data set including all the excitations for the digital breast phantom inside water using the k-Wave's Matlab code \cite{Treeby} on a single 8-core Xeon E5-2620 v4 2.1 GHz CPU was about $5$ hours.
-Different levels of additive white Gaussian noise (AWGN) were added to the simulated pressure time series to provide $40$ dB, $30$ dB and $25$ dB signal-to-noise ratio (SNR) of the peak amplitudes for both breast-in-water and only-water data sets.
+This subsection outlines the image reconstruction process from ultrasound data simulated using the full-waveform approach and presents the reconstructed images.
+Synthetic data were simulated using the \textit{k}-space pseudo-spectral approach, as described in Section~\ref{sec:data-simulation}.
+Two datasets were generated: the first simulated in water alone, and the second simulated using the digital breast phantom immersed in water.
+The breast-in-water data employed the sound speed and absorption coefficient maps shown in Figures~\ref{fig:1a} and \ref{fig:1b}, respectively.
+For each dataset, emitters were sequentially excited by the pulse shown in Figure~\ref{fig:2a}, and the resulting pressure time series were recorded on all receivers.
+This process was repeated for all emitters.